 Cape May Beach

 Maybe you and your dog are beach bums.
-Then you most certainly have come to the right place!
+Then you most certainly have come to the right place, as I find Cape May to be one of the best East Coast dog friendly beaches.
 In most cases, exploring the beach and the ocean are probably what drew you and your dog to visit Cape May in the first place.

 Cape May has more than two miles of beaches for you to enjoy.
 Go for a walk, sit and watch the ocean waves, or go fishing.
 There are plenty of ways to enjoy the beaches that, in all likelihood, you will have all to yourself.